jessicasandagorda/jessicasandagorda/README.md

 ### About Me

 Hi there! 👋 I'm a Data Scientist passionate about uncovering insights hidden within data and translating them into impactful decisions.
-My background uniquely combines Data Analysis with Psychology, providing me with a strong analytical mindset and a deep understanding of human behavior.
+My background uniquely combines Data Science with Psychology, providing me with a strong analytical mindset and a deep understanding of human behavior.

 Currently pursuing my Master's degree in Data Science at UBA (University of Buenos Aires), I specialize in: